 In order to depreciate the original construction or any subsequent additions / renovations the property must meet the construction date guidelines.

-The original construction cost (if built after 16/9/87) and any subsequent expenditure on capital works assets (eg: updated kitchen) can still be claimed regardless of who installed them.
+The original construction cost (if built after 16/9/87) and any subsequent expenditure on capital works assets (eg: updated kitchen) can still be claimed regardless of who paid for or installed them.
 This has always been the largest part of any depreciation claim for a residential investment property and therefore despite changes bought about in the 2017 budget it is very worth while having a Write It Off deprecation report done on your property.
-The Depreciation Tax benefits are still quite substantial.
+The Depreciation Tax benefits are still massively substantial.
+Our evidence suggest the claim is still 70 – 90% of what you could have claimed under the pre 2017 budget rules.

 Yes.
 The cost of obtaining an estimate of construction costs of a rental property by an appropriately qualified person is deductible in the year it is incurred.